shchodro/serverless-workshop/README.md

 6\.
 Now you’ll retrieve your **/twilio** API endpoint from API Gateway and provide it to Twilio to hook up to AWS.
 Open the AWS Management console in a new tab, and navigate to API Gateway, as illustrated below.
 Be sure to leave the Twilio tab open as you’ll need it again to finish setup.
 ![API Gateway in Management Console](/Images/Twilio-Step6.png)

 7\.
 In the API Gateway console, select your API, **Zombie Workshop API Gateway**.
-On the top navigation bar, under Resources, click Stages, shown highlighted in orange below.
+On the left navigation tree, click "Stages".
 ![API Gateway Resources Page](/Images/Twilio-Step7.png)

 8\.
-On the Stages page, expand the Resources tree on the left pane and select **POST** in the **/twilio** resource.
+With "Stages" selected, expand the "Zombie Workshop Stage" by clicking the blue arrow, and select the **POST** method for the **/zombie/twilio** resource.
 The twilio resource is the endpoint that CloudFormation created for SMS messages from your Twilio phone number.
-You should see an **Invoke URL** displayed for your /twilio resource, as shown below.
+You should see an **Invoke URL** displayed for your **/zombie/twilio** resource, as shown below.
 ![API Gateway Invoke URL](/Images/Twilio-Step8.png)

 9\.
 Copy the Invoke URL and return to the Twilio website.
 On the Twilio page you left open, paste the Invoke URL you copied from API Gateway into the **Request URL** field.
 Ensure that the request type is set to **HTTP POST**.
 This is illustrated below.